Donkey Riding Rules & Regulations

 Donkey Riding Rules and Regulations

 Yes.
 Our donkeys are licensed and insured to work at planned public, private, corporate and charity events, as well as in schools and churches etc, as long at it is safe and suitable for the donkeys and public.
 Blackberry donkeys provides a risk assessment, a copy of their licence and public liability insurance documentation, prior to each event.

 Do Blackberry Donkeys have a licence?

 Yes.
 Blackberry donkeys hold a current 5 star Licence, issued by the Local Authority and their vet.
 Blackbery Donkeys are inspected under the animal welfare laws and hold a current 5 star licence, for the highest possible donkey welfare standards.
 The yearly inspection not only assesses the donkeys, but also the premises, saddles, tack, stables, grazing and training area, fields, mode of transport, disease control precautions, as well as the knowledge and qualifications of the license holder.
 (Licence No. HART/RE05).
 As part of the law, random checks are made throughout the licensing period.
-Teddy has his own Performing Animals Licence, for which there is no star rating available, but
+Teddy has his own Keeping or Training of Animals for Exhibition Licence, for which there is no star rating available, but

-he still receives the same star treatment as his ridden donkey companions.
+he still receives the same star treatment as his bigger donkey companions.

 Is there an age limit or weight restriction for riding donkeys in the UK?

-but Blackberry Donkeys suggests that children 9 years and under ride their donkeys, with their
+Yes there is.
+Blackberry Donkeys provides rides to children aged 8 years and under only, with their

 Do your donkeys trot and canter whilst giving rides?